MattPM/Rthink/Chapter 4. Geocentric Models/Ch4.md

 β ∼ Normal(0, 1)
 σ ∼ Exponential(2)

+A: µi = α + β xi

 4E5.
 In the model definition just above, how many parameters are in the posterior distribution?

+A:3 each parameter that has a prior has a posterior.

 4M1.
 For the model definition below, simulate observed y values from the prior (not the posterior).